top of page

 • Mr. Armstrong was raised in the San Joaquin valley and educated at the College of the Sequoias in Visalia and California Polytechnic State University in San Luis Obispo, graduating in 1981 with a Bachelor of Architecture degree.

-• Mr. Armstrong has over thirty years of experience in architectural planning and design including façade improvements, and public art.
+• Mr. Armstrong has over thirty five years of experience in architectural planning and design including façade improvements, and public art.

 • Marvin Armstrong has managed a diversified architecture practice since 1987 in Hanford, moving to Fresno in 2006.
 Much of his practice is in service on public projects - parks, art and community centers, city and county public facilities.
 He also has a significant list of business and corporate clients and public school work in the Fresno and Kings County areas.